 The deciding factor of a product’s success is the value it adds to users.
-When involved in an exhaustive development process muddled with dozens of tasks sitting in the backlog, though, people often make the mistake of losing perspective of the users and what matters to them.
+When involved in an exhaustive development process muddled with dozens of tasks sitting in the backlog, though, people often make the mistake of losing the perspective of the users and what matters to them.

 It’s one of the reasons why we see the practice of user story mapping and Agile go hand in hand during product development processes today.
 When you’re buried in a project backlog full of user requirements, proposed features, enhancements, and fixes, user story mapping helps you build a structure to recognize which tasks actually add value to the users at a given moment.

 Even as user story mapping becomes increasingly popular among Agile teams today, many still struggle to run these sessions as a method of building a shared understanding of the product and its purpose.